-Due to advances in technology, we can tell sooner than ever that we are pregnant, by merely buying a test at a local drugstore.
+Due to technological advances, we can tell sooner than ever that we are pregnant by buying a pregnancy test at a local drugstore.
 In times past, very early pregnancies, like a chemical pregnancy, were rarely detected.
 Although it is exciting to know when you are pregnant as soon as possible, one of the drawbacks to detecting pregnancy so early is that we can now catch these very early miscarriages.

 What is a chemical pregnancy?